ebrengle/workout-generator/README.md

 Workouts will consist of a randomly generated swim, bike, or run workout based on the choosen an intensity sale of 1 - 6.

+##Features
+*Selecting a workout intensity
+*Selecting a workout type